Tybee Island, Georgia. Photo courtesy of @jdwolfjr via Visit Tybee.

-The Deck Beachbar & Kitchen is the area's only beachfront bar and restaurant.
+The Deck Beachbar & Kitchen is the area's only beachfront bar and restaurant, and is perfectly positioned right on Mid Beach's sandy shore.
 The laid-back spot has waterfront views and live music.
 Don't miss the menu, which draws inspiration from the cuisines of Australia, coastal Mexico and Hawaii.

 AJ's Dockside Restaurant

-Open since 2003, AJ's Dockside Restaurant has a cozy location on the Back River.
+Open since 2003, AJ's Dockside Restaurant has a cozy location on the Back River, which means your dining guest will typically be the local Bottlenose dolphins.
 Outdoor deck seating overlooks the water, but there's also an indoor dining room and bar.
 The menu has fresh seafood and an extensive lineup of bottled beer.

 Beach Bum Parade

-Another May favorite is the Beach Bum Parade, a free event open to locals and visitors alike.
+The unofficial kick-off to beach season is the Beach Bum Parade, a free event open to locals and visitors alike at the end of May.
 It starts with a parade that soon becomes an island-wide water fight.
 Bring your waterproof bags and sense of adventure!